Let us start with the basics. This article will mostly revolve around three things i.e, SIP, Debt Mutual Funds, and Bank Recurring Deposits.

 Now what it does to you is it helps you in different ways which we will soon discuss and compare with the benefits associated with the bank recurring deposits.
-Recurring Deposits (RD) Recurring deposits are term deposits where people with a regular income can deposit a fixed amount every month for a particular period of time and on maturity get the principal plus the interest.
+Recurring Deposits (RD) Recurring deposits are term deposits where people with a regular income can deposit a fixed amount every month for a particular period and on maturity get the principal plus the interest.

 Although both of them seem similar, there are a lot of differences between the two which we will unfold later.
 Debt Mutual Funds The third item on our list is the debt mutual funds.
-The sole purpose of this article is to talk about the reasons why a SIP in debt funds are better than bank recurring deposit and to do this we need to understand what exactly debt mutual funds are.
-Debt mutual funds are mutual funds that invest mainly in a combination of debt or fixed income securities such as Government Securities, Treasury Bills, Money Market instruments, Corporate Bonds and other debt securities of different time periods as per the convenience of the investor.
+The sole purpose of this article is to talk about the reasons why a SIP in debt funds is better than a bank recurring deposit and to do this we need to understand what exactly debt mutual funds are.
+Debt mutual funds are mutual funds that invest mainly in a combination of debt or fixed income securities such as Government Securities, Treasury Bills, Money Market instruments, Corporate Bonds, and other debt securities of different periods as per the convenience of the investor.

 SIP in Debt Funds Over Bank Recurring Deposits #1: Returns SIP in debt funds can provide an investor with a return of around 7-8% on average.
 Whereas a bank recurring deposit would provide a return of 4-5% to the investor.
 Considering that the risk factor of both the type of investment is similar, a higher return provided by debt funds is more preferable than the investment in bank recurring deposits. #2: Customization Although most SIPs require investing a fixed amount every month, the additional feature that comes with SIP’s is that one can customize it according to their requirements.

 You can easily start SIP for additional amounts or cancel an existing SIP and start a new SIP with a newer amount.
-This is not possible in case of recurring deposits where only a fixed amount is invested every month and the interest is paid along with the principal at maturity.
+This is not possible in the case of recurring deposits where only a fixed amount is invested every month and the interest is paid along with the principal at maturity.
 Also if any of the installments is delayed, there will be a reduction in the interest payable on the account and that will not be enough or sufficient to reach the maturity value.
 Therefore, there will be a penalty and the difference in interest from the maturity value will be deducted.
 The rate of penalty is fixed.
 So if you are looking for customization, SIP in debt funds is a better option than bank recurring deposits. #3: Rupee Cost Averaging Another feature of the SIPs is that they help the investors to average their purchase cost and maximize returns accordingly.

-When the investors invest regularly over a period of time irrespective of the conditions the market is in, what happens is they get more units when the market conditions are not good and less units when the market is booming.
+When the investors invest regularly over some time irrespective of the conditions the market is in, what happens is they get more units when the market conditions are not good and fewer units when the market is booming.
 In the process what happens is that the purchase cost of your mutual fund units is averaged out. #4: Liquidity SIP in debt funds will provide you with the option of more liquidity as compared to bank recurring deposits.
 As discussed earlier recurring deposit is liquid but premature withdrawal would incur a penalty with a fixed rate.
 Money can be withdrawn from SIP in debt funds without incurring a penalty on it and the SIP can be closed.
 In terms of liquidity, a SIP in debt funds is a better option when compared to RD.

 These credit ratings help the investors to understand the ability of the issuer of the securities or bonds to repay their debt, over a certain time horizon.
 There are different rating organizations such as CRISIL, CARE, FITCH, Brickwork, and ICRA that are responsible for issuing the rating to the securities.
 Fund houses use the ratings to evaluate the ability of the issuer of the security to repay their debts or the creditworthiness of issuers of debt securities.
 So a simpler way to understand debt funds will be to consider them as a way of passing through the interest income that they receive from the bonds they invest in.
-But that is not as simple as it looks and there are still some complexities involved it.
-Debt Mutual Funds, unlike the FDs that individuals invest in, makes investments in bonds or securities that are tradable, just like shares in stock markets are tradable.
+But that is not as simple as it looks and there are still some complexities involved in it.
+Debt Mutual Funds, unlike the FDs that individuals invest in, make investments in bonds or securities that are tradable, just like shares in stock markets are tradable.

 Not even the actual change but the expectation of such a change could result in rising or falling in bonds or security prices in the debt market.
 Let us suppose that there is a bond that currently pays out interest at a rate of 9% per annum.
-Now due to changing market conditions, the interest rates of the economy falls and newer bonds that are issued pay out interest at 8%.
+Now due to changing market conditions, the interest rates of the economy fall, and newer bonds that are issued pay out interest at 8%.
 This makes the first bond worth more than earlier as the given amount of money invested in it can earn more money due to higher interest payment and subsequently its price would now rise.
 Mutual fund houses that keep holding this bond would find their holdings worth more and this would enable them to make additional profits by selling this bond.
 Conclusion Having seen all the advantages that investment in SIP has over bank recurring deposits it becomes clear on what to choose when you are confused on what to invest in do make sure to do a thorough analysis before investing in any scheme.